The second episode of RuPaul’s Drag Race All-Stars came packed with even more surprises than we’d typically expect from a Snatch Game!

 If you decided to remove someone who had an off week, how would your other coworkers treat you?
 Would they be relieved, because their chances also improved?
 Or would they all converge on you to sabotage your widgets, or to kick you out if you had an off week?

 On Drag Race, not only do you deal with the potential for sabotage within the competition, but also sabotage of your career afterward.
-Past immediate fan backlash (which is not small), there’s a more longtime concern for queens to consider: bookings.
+Past the potential for immediate fan backlash (which is not small), there’s a more longtime concern for queens to consider: bookings.

 While the eventual winner will come away with 100k (probably more like 50k after taxes), that money won’t last forever – it’s a few years of their income, at best, and they’ll likely sink a lot of it into clothes and wigs befitting a winner.
 Queens primarily make their income from booking shows.
 Queens who come off as troublesome on the show are less likely to be booked, and queens seen as villains might have trouble pulling big crowds.
 Phi Phi is a queen who knows this all too well.